Substra/substra-documentation/src/architecture.md

 Substra Frontend repository: <https://github.com/SubstraFoundation/substra-frontend>

-The Frontend is a neat tool to viszualize and monitor your operations on the platform, your assets and the associated permissions.
+The Frontend is a neat tool to visualize and monitor your operations on the platform, your assets and the associated permissions.

 ## Substra tools